Failure Analysis of Cracked Cylinder Liner On an Engine used to Compress Natural Gas

+We performed a failure analysis on a cracked cylinder liner.
 A client had manufactured 18-inch replacement cylinder liner for an engine used to compress natural gas.
 During the installation, the liner cracked and subsequently fell into the engine block – causing damage.
-We were asked to perform a failure analysis on the cracked cylinder liner.

 These measurements, along with finite element analysis using measured nonlinear cylinder liner material properties from testing were completed as part of the second phase of the failure investigation.
-Metallography and fractography were also performed to characterize the failure, and determine if material anomalies contributed to the fracture.
+Metallography and fractography was also performed to characterize the failure and determine if material anomalies contributed to the fracture.

 The following assumptions were used in the modeling of the liner.